Welcome to Epigenomics Workshop 2023!

 Unfortunately we are not able to warrant any university credits (högskolepoäng).
 Many universities however, recognize the attendance in our workshops and award 1.5 HPs, corresponding to 40 h of studying.
 It is up to participants to clarify and arrange credit transfer with the relevant university department.

-This workshop relies on HPC infrastructure kindly provided by SNIC via Uppsala Multidisciplinary Center for Advanced Computational Science Uppmax.
+This workshop relies on HPC infrastructure kindly provided by NAISS via Uppsala Multidisciplinary Center for Advanced Computational Science Uppmax.